 The roads down here in Southern California give off-roading a run for its money.
 Potholes, cracks, and other deformations in the asphalt make for a cheap thrill – even on just a grocery run.
 Okay, maybe we’re exaggerating a bit, but you get the idea.

 On-road, the Baja Boss was not in its element.
 The F load rating meant the ride was a little stiffer, as the sidewalls didn’t want to flex as much coming into and out of road deformities.
-That meant we felt the bumps more than we would have liked, but it was a small price to pay for the soon-to-be-tested off-road performance.
+The tire size that we went with was only available in an F load rating and because of this rating on a half-ton truck, it made the ride feel stiffer.
+If we would have gone with a 37-inch tire we would have had the option to go to an E load rated tire.

 As far as road noise went, the Baja Boss was noticeable, but not a droning mess of noise.
 It offered a mid-pitched thrum that carried along as we went higher and higher on the speedometer.
 Still, we could hold a conversation in the cabin and not revert to shouting to hear each other.